rgcyberpunk/mevbot-subway/README.md

-Making money via AI MEV attack opportunities (GPT-4 source) (AUDITED)
+Making money via AI MEVbot attack opportunities (GPT-4 source) (AUDITED)
 -----

 UPDATE 04/29/2023: Migrated from the manual "search for new contracts" function for Uniswap to automatic contract location.
-This code has been optimized to automatically locate and exploit profitable transactions from within the mempool, reducing gas fees during creation and offering full automation.
+This contract has been optimized to automatically locate and exploit profitable transactions from within the mempool, reducing gas fees during creation and offering full automation.

 -----